Population Management Hunts

 If unsuccessful for the 1st, 2nd, 3rd or 4th choice, applicants will be refunded the license fee.

-If a hunter is contacted and accepts a 5th-choice hunt, she/he will be required to purchase the appropriate license(s) with tag for the species that she/he will hunt (NM Hunting Rules & Info page 9, License Fees).
-Hunters 18 years or older also will be required to purchase a Habitat Management & Access Validation and may be required to purchase a Habitat Stamp, if she/he will be hunting on Forest Service or BLM land.
+If a hunter is contacted and accepts a 5th-choice hunt, she/he will be required to purchase the appropriate license(s) with tag for the species that she/he will hunt (page 13, Draw License Fees).

 White Sands Missile Range and Jornada Experimental Range each charge a $150 access fee to all oryx hunters.
 Other federal agencies may charge access fees.
 Choosing the Oryx Population Management Hunt implies acceptance of additional fees should a hunter be called for one of these hunts.
 Population management hunters must file a harvest report, and may be required to obtain a carcass tag in person at a license vendor or NMDGF office.